 Research Project Manager since 2006, with experience on the promotion, coordination and economic management of international projects primarily from the European Commission Funding Programmes (H2020, FP7,..).
 Holding a degree in Political Science and Administration (Universitat Pompeu Fabra), a postgraduate degree in Economic Management and Financial Control (IDEC-UPF), and pursueing a Master's degree in Public Management (UAB-UPF-UB).
 Specialized in the management of large consortiums and complex projects mostly from the research fields of social and environmental sciences.
 Previously, she was project manager at the Universitat Autonoma de Barcelona (2012-2018), the Barcelona Supercomputing Center (2009-2012) and the Ramon Llull University (2007-2009) and research assistant at the IESE Business School (2006-2007).

 Lorenzo Vidal is a Researcher in CIDOB’s (Barcelona Centre for International Affairs) Global Cities programme.
 Holds a PhD in Political Science, Public Policies and International Relations from the Autonomous University of Barcelona and is a collaborator of the Institute of Government and Public Policy (IGOP) and associate lecturer at the Department of Political Science and Public Law at the UAB.
 He has been a visiting researcher at the Copenhagen Business School and at the University of the Republic of Uruguay.
 He holds a Master’s degree in International Economics and Development from the Complutense University of Madrid and a Bachelor’s degree in Philosophy, Politics and Economics from the University of Warwick.
-He combines academic work with involvement in diverse urban social movements and organisations.
 His main research interests centre on (the critique of) housing and urban political economy, digital transformations and the real-estate sector, cooperativism and the institutions of the common.